dmlloyd/dmlloyd.github.io/_posts/2017-10-30-rwlocks-with-just-synch.md

 There are numerous variations on this style of lock; for example, some implementations require that no additional readers be allowed if there is a writer waiting for a turn to lock, or that all lock requests must strictly be queued in order.
 The implementation I've given here will block all writers until all readers have released the lock; that is, it strongly prefers readers over writers, which is appropriate for our use case, but maybe not for yours.

 It is possible to use some bits of the counter (or a second counter) to track the number of waiting writers, and have any additional readers wait in this case.
-Such a modifications, while useful for certain use cases, might allow deadlocks in cases where the simple implementation does not, so care must be taken in such cases.
+Such a modification, while useful for certain use cases, might allow deadlocks in cases where the simple implementation does not.

 ### Acknowledgements